 You can even easily share files between Chrome OS and your Linux system.
 Just use the Downloads directory in your home folder.
 All files in the Downloads directory appear in the Files app on Chrome OS.

-Removing Crouton and Restoring Your Chromebook
+How to Remove Crouton and Restore Your Chromebook

 If you decide you’re done with Linux, you can easily get rid of the scary boot screen and get your internal storage space back.

-Just reboot your Chromebook normally to get back to the scary warning screen at boot-up.
+Just reboot your Chromebook normally to get back to the warning screen at boot-up.
 Follow the prompts on your screen (tap the Space bar and then press Enter) to disable Developer Mode.
 When you disable Developer Mode, your Chromebook will clean everything up, restoring you to a clean, safe locked-down Chrome OS system and overwriting all the changes you’ve made to your Chromebook’s software.

 If you’re looking for more in-depth information on installing and setting up Crouton, be sure to check out Crouton’s readme.